TonyStarkze/Fresh-Delivery/README.md

 ---

-A very easy and convenient web app.
+A very easy and convenient web app for local food businesses and customers.

 ## Getting Started